birdears/birdears/README.md

 * Different kind of exercises for ear training.
 * Pretty much configurable: you can create more difficult exercises as you progress.
-* Exercises from configuration files: you can make presets and share them:
+* Exercises from configuration files: you can make presets and share them
-* you can make your own presets
 * Can be used interactively from a Python console. *(docs needed)*
 * Can be used as a Python library. *(docs needed)*